Reading is one of my favorite hobbies. This page lists all the books that I read of the historical-fiction genre since 2001.

 Started: Aug 28 2014 Finished: Aug 31 2014

-Il Sentiero dei Nidi di Ragno
+Il Sentiero dei Nidi di Ragnoby Italo Calvino (2013)

-My review: In questo caso, l'autore stesso ha scritto una review perfetta per questo straordinario libro: Questo romanzo è il primo che ho scritto; quasi posso dire la prima cosa che ho scritto, se si eccettuano pochi racconti.
+In questo caso, l'autore stesso ha scritto una review perfetta per questo straordinario libro: Questo romanzo è il primo che ho scritto; quasi posso dire la prima cosa che ho scritto, se si eccettuano pochi racconti.

 Che impressione mi fa, a riprenderlo in mano adesso?
 Più che come un'opera mia lo leggo come un libro nato anonimamente dal clima generale d'un'epoca, da una tensione morale, da un gusto letterario che era quello in cui la nostra generazione si riconosceva, dopo la fine della Seconda Guerra Mondiale.